Gromov-Witten and Welschinger invariants of del Pezzo varieties: Pencils of surfaces in the linear system |-(1/2)K X|

-Thus, the curve $E$ realizes the homology class $-K_\Sigma$, hence $E$ realises the homology class $\frac{1}{4}K^2_X$ in $H_2(X;\mathbb{Z})$.
-Since two general elements in pencil have traversal intersections, the curve $E$ is in fact a non-singular representative of the class $-K_\Sigma$.
-By the adjunction formula, we deduce easily that the genus of the curve $E$ is $1$.
+Thus, the curve $E$ realizes the homology class $-K_\Sigma$, or equivalently the homology class $\frac{1}{4}K^2_X$ in $H_2(X;\mathbb{Z})$.
+Since two general elements in the pencil have traversal intersections, the curve $E$ is in fact a non-singular representative of the class $-K_\Sigma$.
+By the adjunction formula, it is easily deduced that the genus of the curve $E$ is $1$.
+Hence, the proposition follows. \end{proof}